nestorjgc/nestorjgc/README.md

 `Developer/Creator`

 <p align="left">
-  I'm a self taught Web Developer with 4 years in the industry that focuses in problem solving and design.
+I'm a self-taught Web Developer with 4 years in the industry that focuses on problem-solving and design.
 I'm currently working on finishing my A/A in web development at Long Beach City College.
-In the process, I've made some awesome applications that you can find down below!
+I've made some awesome applications that you can find below!

 </p>

 ---